dharmatarha/SFG_aging_study/README.md

 - [Tóth et al., 2016.
 EEG signatures accompanying auditory figure-ground segregation](https://europepmc.org/article/PMC/5656226)
 <br></br>
 ## Dependencies / environment
-The study relies on [Psychtoolbox](https://psychtoolbox.org/) for stimulus generation/presentation.
-While Psychtoolbox is compatible with Octave, development is in Matlab (2017a) and Octave compatibility is not tested.
+The study relies on [Psychtoolbox](https://psychtoolbox.org/) under Ubuntu 18.04 for stimulus generation/presentation.
+While Psychtoolbox is compatible with Octave, development is for Matlab (2017a) and Octave compatibility is not tested.
 In principle though, adapting the functions to Octave should be simple.
 <br></br>
 ## Usage
 Functions in `/stimulus` are used for stimulus generation: